Updated: May 23

 4. Size matters - The recipe provided in this post will yield approximately 2 dozen ample sized cookies and using a disher/cookie scoop will ensure each cookie is uniform in size and your batch bakes evenly.
 I used a size 20 disher/cookie scoop which equals approximately 3.25 tablespoons.

 5. Temperature is key - Earlier in this post, I made a reference to allow your rested cookie dough to soften up for a couple of hours after taking it out of the fridge.
 Doing so will yield cookies that are thick and chewy.
 If you opt to skip the resting portion of this process, your cookies will likely spread out more and produce thinner and crispier cookies - the baking science on why this happens will be published in a future post, so keep coming back for more helpful tips.
 Having an accurate read of the oven temperature can't be solely relied upon setting your oven dial to the temperature that's called for in a given recipe, which is why I suggest using two oven thermometers.
 Place one thermometer in the front and center of the rack that is positioned mid-oven and place the second thermometer in the center in the rack above.
 Once you've preheated your oven to the desired temperature, you can check each thermometer to determine if your oven is too hot, too cold or just right - yes, that's a throwback to Goldilocks and the Three Bears.
-Lastly, when reusing your baking sheet make sure it has cooled before portioning out your remaining cookie dough, otherwise, the cookie dough will spread which will result in a thinner cookie.
+Lastly, when reusing your baking sheets make sure they have cooled before portioning out your remaining cookie dough, otherwise, the cookie dough will spread which will result in a thinner cookie.